 A tech roadmap is a thorough strategic plan that helps a business create and deploy technological solutions to fulfill its long-term objectives.
 It gives a clear structure for identifying and connecting important technologies with the company’s business goals.
 This roadmap shows the steps for upgrading existing systems and combining technology to improve efficiency and productivity.

 A technological roadmap also defines milestones and priorities, which assist businesses in managing resources and remaining competitive.
-This encourages collaboration across departments which makes sure that all teams work toward the same technology goals.
+This encourages collaboration across departments, ensuring that all teams work toward the same technology goals.

 10 Important Elements of a Technology Roadmap